JackyC313/abletoapp/readme.md

 ## TODO Notes
 [Pending]
-* (mid priority): Can add pagination for questions when it gets to be a lot (more than 5 for each group [answered, unanswered])
-* (low priority): Create Seeder with better question/answers instead of relying on faker
 * (low priority): Could probably make the question dynamically show via a hidden div when an unanswered question is clicked on the dashboard providing a smoother user friendly experience instead of a page refresh/reload.
 * (low priority): Build all browser tests in dusk
 * (low priority): Could probably do more graphs for fun